Crew housing and accommodation in the superyacht industry

 If you’re a first-time yachtie looking for accommodation during your job search, or a more experienced yachtie heading shore-side for training or leave, you’re in the right place to find out more about your housing options.

-Yachtie accommodation typically comes in a few forms, including hotels, hostels and private rentals, but most head to crew houses near to the ports and marinas of the world’s leading hiring ports.
+Yachtie accommodation typically comes in a few forms, including hotels, hostels and private rentals, but most crew typically head to "crew houses" near to the ports and marinas of the world’s yachting hubs and hiring ports.

 1. Crew houses

 A crew house is a privately owned facility that offers clean, budget accommodation just for yachties.
-They are typically owned and run by fellow yachties or former crewmembers, and offer reasonably priced accommodation in prime hiring locations around the world.
+These are typically owned and run by fellow yachties or former crewmembers, and offer reasonably priced accommodation in prime hubs and hiring locations around the world.

 Crew houses work similarly to hostels in that there is no lease to sign; you don’t pay a deposit; and they are equipped for basic living during your stay.
 You may be put in a room with one or two others.
-The facilities are generally welcoming, economical and placed close to the yachting hubs, typically favoured as yachtie accommodation due to their connections to the industry.
-As such, staying in a crew house often offers ample opportunity for new friends and networking, and residents may be the first to hear about the available yacht jobs and day work.
+The facilities are generally welcoming, economical and placed close to local ports and marinas.
+Crew houses are known as so due to their connections to the yachting industry.
+As such, staying in one often offers ample opportunity for new friends and networking, and residents may be the first to hear about the available yacht jobs and day work.

 Most crew houses charge rates on a weekly basis.
 Depending on the time of the year and quality of accommodation, you can expect to pay around €20 to €60 per night.
 Some may also post your CV on their website and/or social media pages.